Friday, 8 August 2014

 The CAUL office was established in 1995 and is located in Canberra, Australia.

-The CAUL strategic plan emphasises collaborative activities which will contribute to the achievement of key objectives including:
+CAUL's strategic directions emphasise collaborative activities which will contribute to the achievement of key objectives including:

 - optimising student learning outcomes;